piyush080928/be-a-dealer/README.md

 A responsive **Buy & Sell web application** built with **React** and **Tailwind CSS**.
 This project includes advanced React features like routing, form validation, notifications, and animations.
+I know i made some mistakes in this project . like sidebar , and the description on the card image .
+But i will fix it very soon .

 CLICK TO VISIT https://be-a-dealer.vercel.app/